isolver/ioHub/docs/iohub/manual/utilities.rst

 =================================================================
-Using the Experiment Runtime Utility Classes and Functions
+Using the PsychoPy Coder *Extra's* API
 =================================================================

 **THIS PAGE IS NOT COMPLETE AND WILL BE UPDATED WITHIN 72 HOURS**

-The iohub.util submodule of the ioHub Framework contains various classes and functions aimed at making it easier to code using ioHub and PsychoPy together within a scripting development environemnt.
+The iohub.util submodule of the ioHub Framework contains various classes and functions that add some optional functionality to the PsychoPy API.
+This area of fucntionality is *experimental* and will be adjusted as there is time consider any feadback received.

-These fucntionality defined within this section of the ioHub Package is *in progress* higher level experiment runtime *helper* code.
-The API for these utilities may change in the future and backwards compatibility is not yet a main consern of this area of the API.
+Therefore the API for this section of the API is likely to change in the future and backwards compatibility is not yet a main consern of this area of the API.
 Some of the fucntionality may eventually be merged with PsychoPy itself, or replaced in favor of a better option that has become apparent through use and feedback.